fatkodima/online_migrations/README.md

 :x: **Bad**

-Adding multiple foreign keys in a single migration blocks writes on all involved tables until migration is completed.
+Adding multiple foreign keys in a single migration blocks reads and writes on all involved tables until migration is completed.
 Avoid adding foreign key more than once per migration file, unless the source and target tables are identical.

 ```ruby